 - Once you have submitted the required documents (see below) online, the UvA will start reviewing them.
 Please note that in case we need the original documents the UvA always has the right to ask you to send the original documents by express mail to us.
 In general we need about two to three weeks to approve and process your documents

 - Once the UvA has approved your documents, your application will be sent to the IND.
-The IND will generally need about two to three weeks to process your entry visa (MVV).
 The IND will generally need about two to three weeks to process your application.
 You can travel to the Netherlands on your passport.

 - During your Start Appointment, we will assist you through the last stages of your residence permit application.

 The timeline sketched above is dependent on how quickly you correctly submit your file, and the time it takes for the IND to process your request.

 - All documents must be in Dutch, English, French or German.